opentoonz/opentoonz/doc/how_to_build_linux.md

 $ LANG=C make VERBOSE=1
 ```

+Currently on ubuntu you'll face a [build error](https://github.com/opentoonz/opentoonz/issues/866) complaining about linking `lzocompress` or `liblzo2.a`.
+A Workaround is to open toonz/build/CMakeCache.txt and replace every `liblzo2.a` with `liblzo2.so`.
+Build again and it should work fine.

 #### Debug Build
 If you need to debug the application, you should be able to use `cmake -DCMAKE_BUILD_TYPE=Debug`.